chiragvishnoi-01/Aviothic2.0_BitXBlood/README.md

 ## 📞 Support

-If you need help with BloodLink, please:
+If you need help with Raktchain, please:
 1. Check our [documentation](README.md)
 2. Review existing [issues](../../issues)
 3. Create a new issue if needed